 Coming sometime soon, this ambitious new BBC 20-part (yes, we did say 20-part!) series will see the beloved characters created by Charles Dickens living next door to one another on one cobbled street.
 You can expect Oliver Twist’s Mrs Bumble (Caroline Quentin) and Bleak House’s Inspector Bucket (Stephen Rea) to bump into the likes of Martin Chuzzlewit’s Mrs Gamp (Pauline Collins) and Great Expectations’ Amelia Havisham.

 Peter and Wendy

 A very special two-hour version of JM Barrie’s classic, featuring Paloma Faith as Tinkerbell.
 It opens in Great Ormond Street Hospital, where Lucy Rose, 12, who doubles as Wendy Darling is awaiting treatment.
 The night before she’s due to have her operation, she reads Peter Pan and after falling asleep, dreams this version.

 War and Peace

 Really, really looking forward to this one!
 Lilly James (Downton Abbey, Cinderella) leads a stellar cast, including Paul Dano, James Norton and Gillian Anderson in a sumptuous new adaptation of Tolstoy’s classic Russian novel.
 Expect battles, passion, palaces and snow!

 Which of these period dramas are you looking forward to seeing?
-Let me know in the comments!If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Let me know in the comments!Pin this article to read later!
+And make sure to follow us on Pinterest.